How Firm is Your Grip?

 Here's how to use the tables.
 Look under your gender and select your age.
 Then hold a device called a dynamometer and squeeze.
 Pull the handgrip as tight as you can and write down the results.
 Repeat three times, then average the results.

-It's very important that you follow all instructions on positioning your body when performing the test.
+You must follow all instructions on positioning your body when performing the test.
 You want to make sure you're getting the proper results.
 The person doing the measuring will take into account any injuries you may have as well as the functionality of your hand with interpreting your grip strength performance.

 If you're at the lower end or below the average, consider starting some strength training, or increasing a program you may already be on.
 At the higher end of average or above, congratulations.
 What you're doing may help you live longer.